 Springsteen on Broadway, which earned music icon Bruce Springsteen a 2018 Special Tony Award, will be filmed and released as a Netflix special.
-The show will land on the streaming service December 15—the day of the extended engagement’s final show.
+The show will land on the streaming service December 16—the day after Springsteen ends his record-breaking run.

 The show, part concert and part storytelling event, was captured during two added invite-only performances July 17 and 18.

 Springsteen on Broadway opened in October at the Walter Kerr Theatre, which, at less than 1,000 seats, is one of the most intimate venues the musician has played.
 The show received acclaim from critics and theatregoers alike and routinely earns a spot as a box-office frontrunner.